ISO 20022 GUIDE

 How can banks migrate to ISO 20022?

 Contrary to popular belief, migrating to ISO 20022 does not require a “rip and replace” of legacy systems at step one.
-For financial institutions that want to protect their existing engine and numerous back-office systems, ACI offers its ACI Enterprise Payments Platform solution.This solution acts as an iterative step in the migration process, standing in front of the legacy engine, ensuring compliance against various deadlines, enabling banks to manage and leverage rich ISO data and streamlining ISO 20022 migration for other various systems.
-This empowers financial institutions to migrate to ISO 20022 and transition from their legacy engine onto ACI’s solution according to their own smooth, controlled and low-risk timeline.
+ACI offers its ACI Enterprise Payments Platform which protects the existing engine and numerous back-office systems.
+Acting as a step in the migration process, it ensures compliance against various deadlines, enables banks to manage and leverage rich ISO data, plus streamlines the process for other systems according to their controlled and low-risk timeline.

 What challenges are associated with ISO 20022 implementation?